-- Hydrocarbon concentrations, including polycyclic aromatic hydrocarbons and some metals, would be reduced in the lower water column and seafloor sediments around the drill sites.
+Hydrocarbon concentrations, including polycyclic aromatic hydrocarbons and some metals, would be reduced in the lower water column and seafloor sediments around the drill sites.
 Decreased concentrations of hydrocarbons and metals in the lower water column and seafloor sediments would reduce the potential for physiological and toxicological effects on fish adults, eggs, and larvae in the vicinity of the drill sites (USDOI, BOEM, Alaska OCS Region, 2011-c, p.
-80).
-Some marine mammals, such as the bowhead whale and the Pacific walrus, would also benefit, as their prey would be exposed to lower concentrations of hydrocarbons and metals (USDOI, BOEM, Alaska OCS Region, 2011-a, pp. 90 and 99).
+80; USDOI, BOEM, Alaska OCS Region, 2015-b, p.
+102).
+Some marine mammals, such as the bowhead whale and the Pacific walrus, would also benefit, because their prey would be exposed to lower concentrations of hydrocarbons and metals (USDOI, BOEM, Alaska OCS Region, 2011-a, pp. 90 and 99).
 For example, Pacific walrus, which feed primarily on benthic invertebrates, some of which are known to concentrate contaminants, would ingest lower levels of hydrocarbons and/or metals (USDOI, BOEM, Alaska OCS Region, 2011-c, p.
+96; USDOI, BOEM, Alaska OCS Region, 2015-b, p.
+98).

-96). - Whales and other species that may be capable of detecting the odors from mud and cuttings would be less likely to avoid the areas around the drill sites.
-This is considered traditional ecological knowledge and has not been substantiated by scientific study.
-However, there is little doubt that mysticetes have a more highly developed olfactory ability than microsmatic mammals like humans (Thewissen et al., 2011).
-Thewissen et al. (2011) hypothesize that bowhead whales use olfaction to detect conspecific mates and/or, more likely, clouds of the plankton on which they feed.
-If certain species of whales are in fact avoiding the areas around drill sites due to their detection of odors from mud and cuttings, this provision of the PAA could have a positive impact on marine mammals and subsistence activities in the areas surrounding the drill sites. - The potential health effects of oil spills can disproportionately impact Alaska Natives, other minority population groups, and low-income communities.
-Effects that could be avoided or reduced include those related to worker safety, toxicology in workers and community members, and mental health emanating from social and economic disruption.
-Such effects may otherwise disproportionately affect low-income persons in the North Slope Borough (USDOI, BOEM, 2012, p.
-3-413).
+As previously indicate, mysticetes have a more highly developed olfactory ability than microsmatic mammals like humans (Thewissen et al., 2011; USDOI, BOEM, Alaska OCS Region, 2015-b, p.
+374).
+Bowhead whales could rely on this ability to detect conspecific mates and/or, more likely, clouds of the plankton on which they feed.
+If certain species of whales are in fact temporarily avoiding the areas around drilling due to their detection of odors from mud and cuttings, this provision of the PAA could avoid potential harassment or some behavioral cost, as well as any incremental effect on subsistence activities related to marine mammals that could have deviated from a preferred migration pathway.

-While the PAA can be expected to reduce or avoid the potential adverse environmental and sociocultural effects from the discharge of drilling mud and cuttings into the marine environment, proposed § 250.300(b) also could contribute to incremental or additive, adverse effects.
-Activities associated with this requirement that could contribute to adverse effects include the prolonged use of equipment, particularly vessels, already on-site, or the use of additional equipment to capture mud and associated cuttings.
-The source document for the analysis below is the Chukchi Sea Planning Area, Chukchi Lease Sale 193, Shell Revised
+While the PAA can be expected to reduce or avoid certain adverse environmental, subsistence, and sociocultural effects from the discharge of drilling mud and cuttings into the marine environment, Section 250.300(b) also could contribute to incremental or additive, adverse effects by requiring activities which include the prolonged use of equipment, particularly vessels already on-site, or the use of additional equipment to capture mud and associated cuttings.
+Additive, adverse effects related to Section 250.300 could include the following: